- Application procedure and deadlines for BA and MA

 Quantitative Finance (graduate programme, 2 years)

-19th best programme in the world according to Eduniversal in the Financial Markets Ranking.
+14th best programme in the world according to Top 100 Global Eduniversal Ranking in the Financial Markets in 2019

 The Quantitative Finance Program at the Faculty of Economic Sciences, University of Warsaw is a four-semester program on a full-time basis that provides students with outstanding knowledge of modern quantitative finance.
 The program leads to 'magister' degree and is compatible with the Bologna system, equivalent to Maters of Arts.